awsdocs/aws-iot-sitewise-user-guide/doc_source/monitor-wind-farm.md

 **To create a dashboard with visualizations**

-1. On your new project's page, choose **Create dashboard**\.
+1. On your new project's page, choose **Create dashboard** to create a dashboard and open its edit page\.

-1. In the dashboard, choose **Edit** in the upper right\.

    In a dashboard's edit page, you can drag asset properties from the asset hierarchy to the dashboard to create visualizations\.
 Then, you can edit each visualization's title, legend titles, type, size, and location in the dashboard\.

-1. In the edit view, rename your dashboard\.
+1. Enter a name your dashboard\.
 ![\[The "Dashboard" edit page with the dashboard name highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-edit-console.png)

 1. Drag **Total Average Power** from the **Demo Wind Farm Asset** to the dashboard to create a visualization\.
 ![\[The "Dashboard" edit page with the "Average Total Power" property highlighted to demonstrate dragging an asset property to the dashboard.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-add-total-power-console.png)

-1. Choose the arrow next to **Demo Wind Farm Asset** to expand the wind farm asset hierarchy and view all of the wind turbine assets that you made available to your project earlier\.
-![\[The "Dashboard" edit page with the arrow next to the demo wind farm asset highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-expand-asset-hierarchy-console.png)

-1. Under **Demo Turbine Asset 1**, drag **Wind Speed** to the space next to the **Total Average Power** visualization to create a visualization for wind speed\.
+1. Choose **Demo Turbine Asset 1** to show properties for that asset, and then drag **Wind Speed** to the dashboard to create a visualization for wind speed\.
 ![\[The "Dashboard" edit page with a wind turbine's "Wind Speed" property highlighted.\]](http://docs.aws.amazon.com/iot-sitewise/latest/userguide/images/monitor-wind-farm/dashboard-add-wind-speed-console.png)

 1. Add **Wind Speed** to the new wind speed visualization for each **Demo Turbine Asset 2**, **3**, and **4** \(in that order\)\.